-This year, 2023, we have renewed the Family Responsible Company Certification (efr) in Spain and maintained the same in the rest of the countries in which we operate.
+This year 2024 we have been certified for the first time in Peru, we have been certified in Mexico, Colombia, Chile, Panama and Argentina and we have maintained the same in Spain.
 This is a very important recognition, which highlights the work we are doing in terms of reconciliation, equal opportunities and work-life balance, priorities in which we are involved on a daily basis.
 These values are part of our identity, our business strategy and our working model.